soma-y1029/Path-Finding-Algorithms-Visualizer/README.md

 Reset maze board.

 * Slider "Time Interval":
-Time interval from 0 to 100 ms.
+Time interval from 0 to 1000 ms (1 sec).
 You can change the speed while program is running.